Ask an Architect, Commercial Office, Custom Residential, Landscape Architecture, Multi-Family Residential, Retail

 Once the city issues your corrections, your architect will take time to address all of the correction items, checking in with the city’s reviewers to clarify corrections as necessary, and then will resubmit the drawings to the city.
 At this point, the city will take another two weeks to review the drawings and determine if they have additional corrections.
 If not, they will send out permit fees.
 Once the permit fees are paid, they will issue your drawings a week or so later, and then you have your building permit and can start construction!

 We’ve thrown a lot of timelines out there as this is a complex process.
-When clients ask how long a full building permit will take we always recommend that you plan on six to eight months, with the caveat that every project is different.
+When clients ask how long a full building permit will take we always recommend that you plan on four to nine months, with the caveat that every project is different.
 For any project that requires full building permit review, you will need to build extra time in to your project schedule.
 Every project is unique, and timing is something we always discuss at the outset of the design process to make sure you are prepared.